Peter Pilkington, Baron Pilkington of Oxenford

-Peter Pilkington, Baron Pilkington of Oxenford (5 September 1933 – 14 February 2011) was a British public school headmaster and a Conservative member of the House of Lords.
+Peter Pilkington, Baron Pilkington of Oxenford (5 September 1933 – 14 February 2011) was a British Anglican priest, public school headmaster and Conservative member of the House of Lords.

 Education

-Pilkington was educated at Dame Allan's School, Newcastle where he came to faith and developed both his love of scholarship and his combative personality.
+Pilkington was educated at Dame Allan's School, Newcastle, where he became religious and developed both his love of scholarship and his combative personality.
 In 1952 he went up to Jesus College, Cambridge and read history, being influenced by Conservative-minded figures such as Maurice Cowling, Herbert Butterfield and Michael Oakeshott.
 He graduated in 1955, and took his MA in 1959.

 Ecclesiastical career

 Pilkington trained for ordination at Westcott House, Cambridge, and was ordained as a deacon in the Diocese of Derby in 1959, and as a priest the following year.
 He served for three years as curate at the historic parish church of All Saints', Bakewell during the incumbency of George Sinker.

 He left parochial work to take up his first school chaplaincy position.
 In 1975 he was appointed an honorary canon of Canterbury Cathedral.